-This mistake often happens when people are confused about what rate of Disability Living Allowance they receive.
+This mistake often happens when people are confused about what rate of Disability Living Allowance or Personal Independence Payment they receive.

 There are questions on the claim form that ask if you or a child receive Disability Living Allowance at the higher care rate or the enhanced daily living component of the Personal Independence Payment.
 If you tick these boxes, HMRC award you extra tax credits because of your severe disability.
-If it later turns out that you were receiving a lower level of Disability Living Allowance, HMRC will take back this extra amount.
+If it later turns out that you were receiving a lower level of Disability Living Allowance or Personal Independence Payment, HMRC will take back this extra amount.

 Check your award letter from the Department of Work and Pensions.
-This will tell you what level of Disability Living Allowance you receive.
+This will tell you what level of Disability Living Allowance or Personal Independence Payment you receive.

-Then check your tax credit award notice to see if it says you are in receipt of Disability Living Allowance and at what rate.
+Then check your tax credit award notice to see if it says you are in receipt of Disability Living Allowance or Personal Independence Payment and at what rate.
 It should match the rate on your Disability Living Allowance or Personal Independence Payment award letter.
 Similar rules apply if you are receiving Attendance Allowance.

 After April each year, HMRC send out renewal forms.
 These forms ask you what your income was in the year that has just finished.
 They also ask you to check that your details are correct.
 The form is your claim for the new tax year.
 If the form is not sent back to HMRC by the correct date, it can mean that your current tax credit award ends.
 All of the payments you have received since April will be treated as overpayments even if you would have been entitled to them if the forms had been sent back.